moq-wg/moq-transport/draft-lcurley-warp.md

 Frame:

-: An image to be rendered at a specific point in time.
+: An video image or group of audio samples to be rendered at a specific point in time.

 I-frame: